-Delta Disaster Services will work quickly and efficiently to remediate the mold damage in your business, so you can get back to normal as soon as possible.
+Delta Restoration Services will work quickly and efficiently to remediate the mold damage in your business, so you can get back to normal as soon as possible.
 We’ll find and address the root problem causing the mold growth, so the mold stays gone.

 Biohazard & Trauma Scene Clean-Up

-Delta Disaster Services provides complete clean-up services for any biohazard or trauma situation.
+Delta Restoration Services provides complete clean-up services for any biohazard or trauma situation.
 Biohazard cleanup can be dangerous if not performed correctly.
 Our technicians are trained to deal with all kinds of biohazard and trauma clean-up scenarios, and they’re equipped with safety equipment and the most advanced cleaning technology.
 Safety is our top priority, and we’ll make sure the entire scene is cleaned thoroughly and that all waste is disposed of properly.
 Our team is trained to identify any health or safety risks and react accordingly.
 We’re always on-call and can be anywhere within our service area in just two hours or less.
-Dealing with a biohazard or trauma scene is extremely scary and overwhelming, but Delta Disaster Services is here to help you recover.
+Dealing with a biohazard or trauma scene is extremely scary and overwhelming, but Delta Restoration Services is here to help you recover.

 Asbestos Abatement Services

-Delta Disaster Services team of experts will thoroughly inspect your home or business to detect the presence of asbestos.
+Delta Restoration Services team of experts will thoroughly inspect your home or business to detect the presence of asbestos.
 If we find any, we will properly and safely remove all infected materials and replace them with asbestos-free materials.
 We’re on top of all the most recent laws and regulations relating to asbestos, so you can trust we’ll do the job right.

 What is Asbestos?